ACGC Guidance Related to Compliance with the ACGC Standards in the Time of COVID-19 (As of June 14, 2021):

 The standards below are specific to those supervisors who are involved in the 50 required participatory fieldwork cases (see Standard B3.1).
 For cases that are not part of the 50 required participatory fieldwork experiences, the participating faculty and staff may also include medical geneticists, social workers, psychologists, non-genetics physicians, and other health professionals with adequate training, experience, and credentials in their respective fields.

 ACGC expects continued compliance related to evaluating and documenting supervisor qualifications.
-However, during the 2020-2021 academic year, board certified genetic counselors with less than one year of experience and board-certified medical geneticists will be accepted as individuals capable of supervising students for their required 50 participatory cases (2013 Standard A2.3).
-Please note, that as stated in the 2013 Standard A2.3, ACGC expects supervisors with less than one year of experience to have a mentorship relationship with a genetic counselor/medical geneticist with supervision experience.
+Board certified genetic counselors with less than one year of experience and board-certified medical geneticists will be accepted as individuals capable of supervising students for their required 50 participatory cases.
+Please note, ACGC expects supervisors with less than one year of experience to have a mentorship relationship with a genetic counselor/medical geneticist with supervision experience.
 Additionally, supervision preparation must be provided for all individuals who will supervise genetic counseling students.

 A3.2.5 Length of Training: All graduate programs in genetic counseling are required to provide training over a minimum of 21 months or two academic years.

-ACGC requires notification of institution-mandated or program-related disruption or changes in the expected dates of matriculation or graduation dates for students.
+ACGC requires notification of institution-mandated or program-related disruption or changes in the expected dates of matriculation or graduation dates for students, as soon as the program becomes aware of them.

 Section B: Curriculum and Instruction